d-gilles/d-gilles/README.md

 <h1 align="center">Hi 👋, I'm David</h1>
-🧔 I am an experienced professional who has moved into the fascinating world of data after many years of project management in interior design.
+I am an experienced professional who transitioned into the world of data after many years in generative design.
+Currently, I work as a Data Engineer at Planet Wild, where I apply my knowledge to optimize and automate our data infrastructure.
+This includes managing our PostgreSQL-based Data Warehouse on AWS RDS and integrating various external data sources.

-In addition to my own studies, I attended two bootcamps on the subject of data.
-The Data Science Bootcamp at [Le Wagon](https://www.lewagon.com/) (Cologne) and the Data Engineering Bootcamp of the [Data Talks Club](https://datatalks.club/) (Berlin).
-Both gave me a good overview and a production ready understanding of the data topic, which I now apply and deepen in my work as a Data Engineer at Planet Wild.
+In collaboration with stakeholders we define KPIs and develop data models that provide consistent and accurate data for the company.
+A key part of my role involves setting up internal transformation layers within the DWH using SQL models to ensure the data is well-prepared for analysis and reporting.
+I also build custom automations with AWS Lambda to eliminate manual processes and ensure data quality through integrated checks.
+Additionally, I manage dashboards in MetaBase, helping different business areas leverage data-driven insights.

-BTW check out 👉🏼 [Planet Wild](https://planetwild.com/) and join us on our mission to make the world a better place!
+BTW check out 👉🏼 [Planet Wild](https://planetwild.com/) and join us on our mission!

 ### What was before?